paciowg/functional-status-cli/input/pagecontent/index.md

 ### Dependencies
 This implementation guide relies on the following other specifications:
 * [FHIR R4]({{site.data.fhir.path}}) - The 'current' official version of FHIR as of the time this implementation guide was published.
 See the [background page](underlying_technologies.html) for key pieces of this specification implementers should be familiar with.
-* [US Core STU3](http://hl7.org/fhir/us/core/) - The version of US Core based on FHIR R4.
+* [US Core STU3](http://hl7.org/fhir/us/core) - The version of US Core based on FHIR R4.

 This implementation guide defines additional constraints and usage expectations above and beyond the information found in these base specifications.

 ### Downloads
 * The full [PACIO Functional Status Implementation Guide](full-ig.zip)
-* [FHIR R4 PACIO CS Resource Definitions](definitions.json.zip) for use with the FHIR validator
+* [FHIR R4 PACIO FS Resource Definitions](definitions.json.zip) for use with the FHIR FHIR PACIO FS IG validator
-* [FHIR IG Validator Pack](https://fhir.github.io/latest-ig-validator/org.hl7.fhir.validator.jar) which can be used to check FHIR resource instance validity
+* [FHIR PACIO FS IG  Validator Pack](validator-hl7.fhir.us.pacio-fs.pack) which can be used to check FHIR PACIO FS IG resource instance validity